 And it doesn’t matter if your wood project is old, new, painted, stained, or built from soft or hardwood.
 Just one wood treatment can prevent all the common problems outlined above, it’s quick and easy to use, and it will save you hundreds in man hours and thousands of dollars.

 Introducing Cedarshield wood protection.
-After just a single application, it will strengthen your wood against warping, cracking, rot, decay, moisture damage, stains, and damaging pests—and it will extend the life of any woodworking project, including decks, fencing, outdoor furniture, and garden boxes.
+After application, it will strengthen your wood against warping, cracking, rot, decay, moisture damage, and damaging pests—and it will extend the life of any wooden project, including decks, fencing, outdoor furniture, and garden boxes.

 Here are 3 quick tips for applying Cedarshield:

 1. Prep The Wood

 Cedarshield soaks into wood and removes all moisture, mimicking the early stages of petrification, thereby strengthening it against decay and damage.

 To improve and speed up the application process, Cedarshield is best applied to moist wood.
 It doesn’t need to be wet, just a little damp (think: morning dew).
 Whether it’s new wood for a new project or just your current deck, fencing or outdoor furniture, we suggest a light spray with a water hose or spray bottle the night before applying Cedarshield.